MWIZERWAFREDDY/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is for listing
+pwd is the command for displaying current working directory
-/n